Spa, Belgium: Pre-20th century

 The spa town grew in the Middle Ages, in the oldest iron and steel centre of Liège Province.
 The ban Spa was created around 1335 and included two urban concentrations: vilhe of Creppe and vilhe Spas, 2 km away.
 Prior to the exploitation of mineral water, the steel industry developed communication lines, which made it possible to develop the spa town.

-As early as 1547, Agustino, physician to the King of England, Henry VIII, stayed at Spa and helped give knowledge to the world of the value of the Spa water.
+As early as 1547, Agustino, physician to the King of England, Henry VIII, stayed in Spa and helped give knowledge to the world of the value of the Spa water.
 In 1559, Gilbert Lymborh wrote of "acid fountains of the Ardennes forest and primarily those located in Spa".
 It was translated into Latin, Italian and Spanish.
 In July 1565, the gentry of the provinces met in Spa under the pretext of taking the waters.
-At the hotel "Aux Armes of England", those present agreed to oppose the edicts of Philip II as austere and intolerant; this led to the historic 1566 "Compromise of Nobles".

-In 1654, the exiled pretender to the English throne, Prince Charles, stayed at Spa, which made the place even more famous.
-A postal system between Spa and the outside world was established in 1699.
+At the hotel "Aux Armes d’Angleterre", those present agreed to oppose the edicts of Philip II as austere and intolerant; this led to the historic 1566 "Compromise of Nobles".
+In 1654, the stay of the exiled pretender to the English throne, Prince Charles, brought even greater fame to Spa.
+From 1699, a postal system was set up between Spa and the outside world.

-Since the 18th century, casinos have been located in the town.
+Since the 18th century, casinos have been located in Spa.
+The town continued to grow as a fashionable resort in the 19th century, and was extended during the reign of King Leopold II.
+Buildings such as the Thermal Baths (1868), the Pouhon Peter the Great (1880), and the Leopold II Gallery (1880) date from this period.